 Day 16 — Moscow

 After breakfast, transfer to the airport for your flight home.
 (B)

 George Munro, a professor of history at Virginia Commonwealth University, has lived and studied in the former Soviet Union and travels to Russia regularly to pursue his research.
 A Fulbright fellow, George is the author of five books, including The Most Intentional City: St Petersburg in the Reign of Catherine the Great.
 He has written more than 200 articles about the region, has lectured widely, and has received numerous fellowships and distinguished service awards.

-Visit our website for details on the Golden Eagle Trans-Siberian Express (pictured left).
+Visit our website for details on the Golden Eagle Trans-Siberian Express.
 Prices are per person, double occupancy.
-For a single cabin, add $7,995 in Silver Class and $10,595 in Gold Class.
+For a single cabin in 2017, add $7,995 for Silver Class and $10,595 for Gold Class; in 2018, add $8,495 for Silver Class and $10,995 for Gold Class.
 Airfare to Vladivostok and return from Moscow is not included in the expedition cost.